Network

 A total of 24 organisation stands were set up for guests to explore, each offering a variety of informational materials for attendees to take home.
 The focus was on health and wellbeing, covering important topics such as menopause, discrimination, and women’s health challenges.
 Additionally, there was a designated pink bin available for women to donate sanitary products, promoting health and hygiene initiatives within the community.

-The day began with live music from Diversity Music, accompanied by some light dancing from attendees.
+The day began with live music from Katherine Thompson & Wayne Blake (Diversity Music), accompanied by some light dancing from attendees.

 Vicky Hines, CEO of One Walsall, served as the host for the event, which featured presentations from: